-"The new Israeli airstrike hit the Jousieh border checkpoint, where many Lebanese and Syrians cross from Lebanon to Syria," said Filippo Grandi, head of the United Nations High Commissioner for Refugees (UNHCR).
+"The new Israeli airstrike hit the Jousieh border checkpoint, where many Lebanese and Syrians cross from Lebanon into Syria," said Filippo Grandi, head of the United Nations High Commissioner for Refugees (UNHCR).

-"Humanitarian facilities are also being attacked.
-Even escaping and caring for those who have fled is becoming difficult and dangerous as fighting continues to spread," added Filippo Grandi.
+"Humanitarian facilities have also been attacked.
+Even escaping and caring for those who have fled has become difficult and dangerous as fighting continues to spread," Mr. Filippo Grandi added.

 Lebanese soldiers walk outside a building hit by an Israeli airstrike.
 (Photo: Getty)